 The most debatable, controversial and misunderstood aspect of cycling is hydration and nutrition.
 Keeping your fluid levels topped up on the bike is important – around 60 percent of your body is composed of water – dehydration and a lack of nutrients can lead to mental as well as physical fatigue.
 It’s important to look at hydration and nutrition as important aspects of cycling rather than secondary measures that are only taken when you begin to feel the heat.

 Cycling is a strenuous activity that expends calories and energy.
 After a long ride, you need to be able to replace those lost nutrients.
-Failing to do so can lead to fatigue and discomfort.
+Failing to do so can lead to fatigue and discomfort, also many people decide to use supplements to improve performance, some also try legal steroids since this could help your body feel better during physical activity.

 No matter how much riding you do, your body will not fire on all cylinders if you’re not adequately fueled and hydrated.
 Part of your training regimen should be practicing for what and when you’ll eat and drink on the road.